Skip to main content

 Technical Analysis

 CVE-2025-6832 is a reflected Cross-Site Scripting (XSS) vulnerability identified in the WordPress plugin 'All in One Time Clock Lite – Tracking Employee Time Has Never Been Easier' developed by codebangers.
 This vulnerability affects all versions up to and including version 2.0.
-The root cause is insufficient sanitization and escaping of the 'nonce' parameter, which is used in web page generation.
-An unauthenticated attacker can exploit this flaw by crafting a malicious URL containing a specially crafted 'nonce' parameter.
-If a user is tricked into clicking this link, the injected script executes in the context of the victim's browser session.
-This can lead to theft of cookies, session tokens, or other sensitive information, and potentially allow the attacker to perform actions on behalf of the user within the affected site.
-The vulnerability has a CVSS 3.1 base score of 6.1, indicating a medium severity level.
-The vector metrics indicate that the attack can be launched remotely over the network (AV:N), requires no privileges (PR:N), but does require user interaction (UI:R).
-The scope is changed (S:C), meaning the vulnerability affects resources beyond the initially vulnerable component.
-The impact affects confidentiality and integrity to a low degree (C:L/I:L), with no impact on availability (A:N).
+The root cause is improper neutralization of input during web page generation, specifically insufficient sanitization and escaping of the 'nonce' parameter.
+An unauthenticated attacker can craft a malicious URL containing a specially crafted 'nonce' parameter that injects arbitrary JavaScript code.
+When a victim user clicks on this link, the injected script executes in their browser context, potentially leading to session hijacking, credential theft, or unauthorized actions performed on behalf of the user.
+The vulnerability is classified under CWE-79, which covers improper neutralization of input leading to XSS.
+The CVSS v3.1 base score is 6.1 (medium severity), reflecting that the attack vector is network-based (AV:N), requires no privileges (PR:N), but does require user interaction (UI:R).
+The scope is changed (S:C), meaning the vulnerability affects components beyond the vulnerable plugin itself, and the impact is limited to low confidentiality and integrity impacts with no availability impact.
 No known exploits are currently reported in the wild, and no patches have been linked yet.
-This vulnerability is categorized under CWE-79, which is a common and well-understood web application security issue related to improper neutralization of input during web page generation, leading to XSS.
+The vulnerability was published on August 2, 2025, with the reservation date of June 27, 2025.
+This vulnerability is significant because WordPress plugins are widely used, and time tracking plugins are often installed in corporate environments to monitor employee attendance, making them attractive targets for attackers seeking to compromise internal systems or steal sensitive information via social engineering and XSS attacks.

 Potential Impact